vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 To create a self-signed certificate for the controller node, navigate to Templates > Security > SSL/TLS Certificates and click on Create Controller Certificate.

-Punch in relevant details as per your environment and hit Save.
+Enter relevant details and hit Save.

 Remove the default certificates under SSL/TLS Certificate.